Cost–benefit analysis: Process

+In United States regulatory policy, cost–benefit analysis is governed by OMB Circular A-4.

 Evaluation

 CBA attempts to measure the positive or negative consequences of a project.
 A similar approach is used in the environmental analysis of total economic value.
 Both costs and benefits can be diverse.
 Costs tend to be most thoroughly represented in cost–benefit analyses due to relatively-abundant market data.
 The net benefits of a project may incorporate cost savings, public willingness to pay (implying that the public has no legal right to the benefits of the policy), or willingness to accept compensation (implying that the public has a right to the benefits of the policy) for the policy's welfare change.
 The guiding principle of evaluating benefits is to list all parties affected by an intervention and add the positive or negative value (usually monetary) that they ascribe to its effect on their welfare.

 The actual compensation an individual would require to have their welfare unchanged by a policy is inexact at best.
 Surveys (stated preferences) or market behavior (revealed preferences) are often used to estimate compensation associated with a policy.
 Stated preferences are a direct way of assessing willingness to pay for an environmental feature, for example.
 Survey respondents often misreport their true preferences, however, and market behavior does not provide information about important non-market welfare impacts.
 Revealed preference is an indirect approach to individual willingness to pay.
 People make market choices of items with different environmental characteristics, for example, revealing the value placed on environmental factors.